-In 2022, 4,783 mi of rural roads were surveyed across all 99 Iowa counties.
-A total of 24,494 animals were reported, marking an increase of 4,812 animals (23%) compared with 2021 (n = 19,952).
-Observations for all regularly reported species increased, except for bobcat and mink which are only incidentally observed (Table 1; Fig. 2-39).
-Two jackrabbit, two grey fox, and 6 weasels were also reported, whereas no otters or woodchucks were reported.
+In 2024, 4,783 mi of rural roads were surveyed across all 99 lowa counties.
+A total of 23,591 animals were reported, marking an increase of 1,696 animals (7%) compared with 2023.
+Observations for all regularly reported species increased, except for red fox which decreased (Table 1; Figure 2 through Figure 39).
+Two woodchuck, one otter, and one jackrabbit were also reported, whereas no gray fox or weasel were reported.

-A total of 17,103 deer were observed in 2022, which was the highest count for deer since 2006 and 24% higher than the previous year, although comparable to counts in 2019 and 2020 (Fig. 2).
-Deer were observed at a rate of 3.6 deer/mi statewide, with the highest numbers across southern and eastern Iowa (Fig. 4).
-Deer counts increased in all regions except east-central, southwest, and south-central Iowa.
-Long-term deer observations have been relatively stable to increasing in all regions, except the southwest and south-central regions where counts have declined the past 3 to 5 years, respectively.
+A total of 16,920 deer were observed in 2024 and was consistent with counts since 2018 (Figure 2).
+Deer were observed at a rate of 3.5 deer/mi statewide, with the highest numbers across south-central and northeast lowa (Figure 4).
+Deer counts increased in the eastern two-thirds of the state and decreased along western lowa.
+Long-term deer observations have been relatively stable to increasing in all regions, except the southwest and south-central regions, where counts have declined the past 5 years.

-Raccoon observations increased 23% compared with 2021 and remained above their long-term average (\bar{x} = 3,945; Fig. 24).
-All regions of the state recorded increased raccoon counts from 2021 and the statewide trend has increased by 423 animals per year since 2017 (R^2 = 0.69, P = 0.04; Fig. 24 & 26).
+Raccoon observations were similar to 2023 and remained above their long-term average ($\bar{x} = 4,109$; Figure 24; Table 1).
+Raccoon counts were decreased to stable in northern and central lowa and increased in southern lowa compared with 2023 (Figure 26).
+The statewide trend has increased by an average of 5.5% per year since 2017 ($R^2 = 0.57$, P = 0.03), although counts have been relatively stable around an average of 5,354 since 2019 (Figure 24).